medinavie/medinavie/README.md

 - 🦋 Hi, I’m @medinavie
-- 👁👄👁 I’m interested in languages, alas not the coding type.
+- 👁👄👁 I’m interested in languages, alas not the programming type.
 - 🙃 I’m currently learning how to handle living in a perpetual existential crisis.

 <!---